f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

 Task 1: Create BIG-IP Trunks
 ============================

+The BIG-IP platform consists of the underlying CENTOS linux that is mainly used to boot TMOS (Traffic Managment Operating System).
+TMOS is the high performance proxy dataplane of BIG-IP.
+It handles all packets going into and leaving BIG-IP.

+A big challenge is that BIG-IP TMOS has no exposure to the physical link state.
+It does not know if a link is up or down.

+In the past this limitation was handled by a feature called "VLAN Failsafe".
+VLAN Failsafe monitored the traffic on a specific VLAN and acted if no traffic was received.
+This method took between 10 and 40 seconds to detect a physical link failure.

+A better way to failover on Layer 2 link failure is the use of Trunks and High availability (HA) groups.

+A trunk can be used for Link Aggregation or channeling of multiple physical interfaces in one bigger pipe.
+At the same time a trunk can have only a single interface applied.

+BIG-IP TMOS can see the number of interfaces in a trunk.
+So we will use this ability to track the link status if a physical interface is up or down.

 In Task 1, we will define BIG-IP trunks.
 These trunks will be used in subsequent labs, becoming part of our HA Group configuration.

 #.
 On both BIG-IP devices, configure trunks under the Network configuration section.